paketo-buildpacks/ubuntu-noble-builder/README.md

 ## `paketobuildpacks/ubuntu-noble-builder`

-This builder uses the [Paketo Ubuntu Noble base images](https://github.com/paketo-buildpacks/ubuntu-noble-base-images) with buildpcks for Java and Procfile.
+This builder uses the [Paketo Ubuntu Noble base images](https://github.com/paketo-buildpacks/ubuntu-noble-base-images) with buildpcks for Java, Node.js and Procfile.

 For example, with the `pack` CLI, use `--buildpack` as follows: